wilbaker/VFSForGit/CONTRIBUTING.md

 - *Do not catch exceptions that are indicative of a programming/logic error (e.g. `ArgumentNullException`)*

   Any exceptions that result from programmer error (e.g. `ArgumentNullException`) should be caught as early in the development process as possible.
-Avoid `catch` statements that would hide these errors (e.g. `catch(Exception)`) and make them more difficult to during the development process.
+Avoid `catch` statements that would hide these errors (e.g. `catch(Exception)`) and make them more difficult to find during the development process.

   The only exception to this rule is for [unhandled exceptions in background threads](#bgexceptions)

 - *Do not use exceptions for normal control flow*

   Prefer to write code that avoids exceptions being thrown (e.g. the `TryXXX` pattern).
-There are performance costs to using exceptions for control flow, and in VFS4G we most frequently need to address errors as soon as the happen (something that exceptions make easier to avoid).
+There are performance costs to using exceptions for control flow, and in VFS4G we most frequently need to address errors as soon as they happen (something that exceptions make easier to avoid).

 - *Provide the user with user-actionable messages whenever possible*

-  When a failures occur and there are well-known steps to fix the issue they should be provided to the user.
+  When a failure occurs and there are well-known steps to fix the issue the steps should be provided to the user.

   [Example](https://github.com/Microsoft/VFSForGit/blob/9049ba48bafe30432ddb0453a23f097f85d065c7/GVFS/GVFS/CommandLine/PrefetchVerb.cs#L370):
   > "You can only specify --hydrate if the repo is mounted.
 Run 'gvfs mount' and try again."